clarchiu/scrum-ptious/README.md

 PGPASSWORD=
 PGPORT=
 ```
-Then still in the /server directory run to initialize database with mock data:
+#### Still in the /server directory, run to initialize database with mock data:

 `npm run reset-db`